Op-Eds

 An insidious incursion into American agriculture by an enemy State is stealthily unfolding, maneuvering through the corridors of Washington.

 For baffling reasons, some politicians are pushing a radical and unprecedented carveout into the Farm Bill that would enable large foreign pork conglomerates operating on US soil to completely bypass state laws.
 Smithfield, a titan in the American pork industry – since 2013 a wholly Chinese-owned entity – would be the primary beneficiary of this.
-Yes, Smithfield, the
+Yes, Smithfield, the largest pork producer not just in the United States but the world, ceased being an American company in 2013.

 Sen. Tim Scott: COVID taught us this lesson – school choice matters more than ever